North Penn Water Authority

 The North Penn Water Authority (NPWA) is a water utility providing drinking water to portions of Bucks and Montgomery counties in the U.S. state of Pennsylvania, centered around the North Penn Valley region.
 The NPWA is a municipal authority that is owned by the municipalities that is serves.
-The NPWA provides drinking water to over 34,000 customers in 20 municipalities.
-The authority was formed in 1964 and has grown over the years.
+The NPWA provides drinking water to over 36,000 customers in 20 municipalities.
+The authority was formed in 1965 and has grown over the years.

 Service area

-The NPWA provides drinking water to portions of Bucks and Montgomery counties centered around the North Penn Valley region, serving over 34,000 customers.
+The NPWA provides drinking water to portions of Bucks and Montgomery counties centered around the North Penn Valley region, serving over 36,000 customers.
 In Montgomery County, the NPWA serves the boroughs of Hatfield, Lansdale, and Souderton; all of Franconia Township, Lower Salford Township, Skippack Township, and Towamencin Township; almost all of Hatfield Township; most of Worcester Township; and small portions of Montgomery Township, Salford Township, Upper Gwynedd Township, and Upper Salford Township.
 In Bucks County, the NPWA serves the borough of Sellersville; parts of Hilltown Township and New Britain Township; and small portions of the borough of New Britain, East Rockhill Township, and West Rockhill Township.

 Governance

 The NPWA is a municipal authority that is owned by the municipalities that it serves.
 The authority is governed by a ten-member Board of Directors who are appointed to five year terms by member municipalities.
 The Board of Directors hold meetings once a month that the public can attend.
 The NPWA has a management team that is in charge of the daily operations.
-As of 2018, Anthony J. Bellitto, Jr., P.E. is the Executive Director of NPWA.
+As of 2026, Keith Hass, P.E., is the Executive Director of NPWA.